Popular Villas in Venice

 Which types of amenities can you expect to find at the villas in Venice?

-Are the villas in Venice child-friendly?
+Are the villas in Venice suitable for families with children?

 Are the villas in Venice suitable for travelers and their pets?